Thesephi/rust-volunteerer/README.md

 # if all fails, return the 1st name from the list
 rust-volunteerer next [name]

-# invoking the binary without any argument to enter GUI mode
+# invoking the binary without any argument will enter GUI mode
 rust-volunteerer
 ```